vnitikesh/Poll-App/README.md

 Make sure python3 is installed on your machine.
 If not goto https://www/python.org/downloads and download the current version of python and add it to the necessary path.

-1. Open the IDE of your choice.
+1. Open the command line terminal by pressing 'windows+r' key, enter cmd and hit enter.
-2. Switch to the directory where you want to store the projects file.
+2. In the terminal switch to the directory where you want to run this project by entering 'cd dir_name'.
-3. Activate the virtual environment.
+3. Now switch to virtual environment by following steps:- a).In the terminal, install the virtual environment configuration by inputting command 'pip install virtualenvwrapper'. b).After virtual environment is installed, create a virtual env. by inputting command 'python3 -m ven venv'. c).Activate the virtual environment by giving command:- source ./venv/activate.sh If you have virtual env. installed in your system previously, skip the step (a).
+4).
+In the terminal, switch to the directory of the project by inputting 'cd Poll-App'.
 4. Install the necessary dependencies by giving the command:- 'pip install -r requirements.txt'
-5. Make sure git for desktop is installed in your system for easily cloning of the project otherwise you can download the zip file and setup the path variables.
+5. Make sure git for desktop is installed in your system for easily cloning of the project otherwise you can download the zip file in the directory where you want to run this project.
-6. Clone the project by giving the command:- git clone https://github.com/ankuspidy/Poll-App.git
+6. (For git desktop users)Clone the project by giving the command:- git clone https://github.com/ankuspidy/Poll-App.git

 Your project is ready to run on your local server environment.

-7. Give the command:- 'py manage.py runserver'
+7. Give the command:- 'python manage.py runserver'
 8. Open the browser and in the url pad type 127.0.0.1:8000//dappx/register
 9. Register yourself by providing username, password and email.